bethanyuo/Solidity-Security/README.md

 # Solidity Security
-Exercises pertaining to various smart contract vulnerablities.
+Exercises pertaining to various smart contract vulnerabilities.

 ## Rentrancy Attacks: HoneyPot
 Reentrancy Attack on a Smart Contract.
 The goal of this exercise is to get practical skills in writing simple smart contracts in Solidity, publishing and testing contracts in the Remix IDE.